silverstripe/silverstripe-versioned-snapshots/README.md

 Currently, rolling back a record that owns other content is not supported and will produce unexpected results.
 Further, comparing owned changes between two versions of a parent is not supported.

+## Can I use this in my current project?

+Yes, with few caveats:

+* It adds significant overhead to all `DataObject::write()` calls.
+(Benchmarking TBD)
+* `many_many` relationships **must use "through" objects**. (implicit many_many is not versionable)
+* Snapshot history is *not retroactive*.
+You will lose all your version history and start new with snapshot history.
+(A migration task would be a great contribution to this project!)

 ## API